-1) One credit (quarter or semester) shall be awarded for a minimum of five clock hours of directed practice in a week.

-Example Directed Practice Instruction Credit Hour Calculation d.)
-Practicum Instruction: Practicum instruction is an on- or off-campus work experience, integrated with academic instruction.
+- a.
+One credit (quarter or semester) shall be awarded for a minimum of five clock hours of directed practice in a week. - 5.
+Practicum Instruction: Practicum instruction is an on-or off-campus work experience, integrated with academic instruction.
 Students concurrently apply theoretical concepts to practical situations within an occupational field.
 To assure proper coordination of the experience, the practicum is coordinated by a faculty member who visits the student at least once biweekly, provides the final grade, and teaches at least one course on the campus.